wp-plugins/gwolle-gb/readme.txt

 == Changelog ==

+= 1.2.9 =
+* 2015-03-28
+* Sanitize output for notification email.
+* Remove "hours" from the entries list.
+Nobody likes it.
+* Update bg_BG, ru_RU.

 = 1.2.8 =
 * 2015-03-25
 * Do show the form when user is logged in and login is required.